caltechlibrary/caltechlibrary.github.io/installers.md

 # Installers

-Our Golang software can be installed on Linux and macOS using curl and on Windows using Powershell, irm and iex.
+Most of our Golang software can be installed easily on Linux, macOS and Windows from the command line.
+For macOS and Linux you open a "terminal" and use the curl command.
+For Windows you open a Powershell and use it's commands to perform a similar role.
+Here's an example of the commands for [datatools](https://github.com/caltechlibrary/datatools).

-Here's an example of installing datatools on Linux or macOS.
+Installing datatools on Linux or macOS using first open the Terminal application so you can execute comand line programs.
+Then use curl to install datatools.

 ~~~shell
 curl https://caltechlibrary.github.io/datatools/installer.sh | sh
 ~~~

-Here's an example for installing on Windows.
+On Windows you open Powershell either directly or via Window's Terminal application.
+Then use the Powershell commands `irm` and `iex` to retrieve and execute the Powershell install script.

 ~~~pwsh
 irm https://caltechlibrary.github.io/datatools/installer.ps1 | iex